Altrozero/BAT-magick-PDF-to-PNG/README.md

 # Step 1-2 (Install Programs)
 Image Magick is the exe we use to convert it. <https://www.imagemagick.org/>

-It requires GhostScript to hangle PDFs
+It requires GhostScript to handle PDFs <https://www.ghostscript.com/>

 # Step 3 (Find the Magick install location)
 Edit line 9 parameter 1 to point to install location of magick.exe